hop-along-polly/mimic/CONTRIBUTING.md

 ## Branching Strategy

-Testerozza uses trunk based development.
+Mimic uses trunk based development.
 The trunk branch is `main` and all Pull Requests should be submitted back to `main`.

 There are 4 types of changes any code base experiences.
 They are
  - `Bugfixes`: A non-breaking change that fixes an issue